 In addition to worries about COVID-19, many patients expressed concerns about the outcome, recovery, and wound healing.

-Interestingly, non-white patients without a college education had the highest rates of decisional conflict.
-The researchers surmised there may be inadequate shared decision-making for this population due to a lack of doctors who are ethnically, culturally, and physically similar to them.
+Importantly, non-white patients without a college education had the highest rates of decisional conflict.
+The researchers surmised there may be inadequate shared decision-making for this population due to a lack of doctors who are ethnically, culturally, and physically like them.

 The results of this study indicate the need for better shared decision-making before surgery, to help patients understand their risks and benefits of their options.